Bridgnorth District

-Bridgnorth District was, between 1974 and 2009, a local government district in Shropshire, England.
-Its main town was Bridgnorth and other towns in its area were Much Wenlock, Shifnal and Broseley.
-The villages of Albrighton and Sheriffhales as well as RAF Cosford were also in the district.
+Bridgnorth District was a local government district in Shropshire, England, from 1974 to 2009.
+Its council was based in the town of Bridgnorth.
+The district also included the towns of Much Wenlock, Shifnal and Broseley and the villages of Albrighton and Sheriffhales, as well as RAF Cosford.

 History

 The district was formed on 1 April 1974, under the Local Government Act 1972.
 The district covered the former Bridgnorth Rural District, and nearly all of the Shifnal Rural District, excluding a small part of Shifnal parish within the area of Telford New Town, which went to Wrekin district.
 The former municipal boroughs of Much Wenlock and Bridgnorth had been converted into rural boroughs in 1966 and 1967 respectively, making them part of Bridgnorth Rural District whilst retaining some of their civic dignities such as the right to appoint a mayor.

-The new district created in 1974 was administered by Bridgnorth District Council until abolition on 31 March 2009.
-From 1 April 2009 the area was administered by the new Shropshire unitary authority created as part of the 2009 structural changes to local government in England.
+The new district created in 1974 was administered by Bridgnorth District Council.
+The district and its council were abolished as part of the 2009 structural changes to local government in England.
+The council's functions were taken over from 1 April 2009 by Shropshire County Council, which was renamed Shropshire Council at the same time.